butwhy0877/dotconfig/README.md

 ```
 note: make sure to cd into the folder first

-3. run prep.sh and install.sh (run prep.sh first!)
+3. run prep.sh

+this will enable dnf parallel downlaods, and install zsh for setting up user

+4. make your user

+5. run install.sh

-this will enable dnf parallel downloads, enable rpm fusion, add and install brave browser,
+this will enable rpm fusion, add and install brave browser,
 add copr repository for keyd and i3status-rust, install and setup go and lf (file manager)
 and install packages listed in the install.sh
+it will also remove sudo (replaced with opendoas)

 this script will also make systemd target graphical target (comment this out if you want to use xinit or startx)

-4. make the intended user (this is not handled by the install.sh)

-5. because opendoas package is installed, it is recommended to remove sudo
+6. -tbd- log in as your user and run user.sh

-6. reboot to lightdm and proceed
+7. reboot to lightdm and proceed